Focus Performance and Accuracy

 Zoom lenses of this type are not usually known for the quality of their bokeh, and the Tamron 100-400mm f/4.5-6.3 Di VC USD is no different.
 Variable aperture telephoto-zoom lenses tend to suffer from busy highlight discs with a pronounced “onion ring” effect, and the Tamron shows quite strong concentric rings in foreground specular highlights, with the effect less pronounced in the background.
 When it comes to the smoothness of the blur in areas of focus transition, the lens does a nice enough job of delivering a relatively smooth effect – though it can get quite nervous in certain high-contrast situations.

-The lens exhibits a moderate amount of vignetting of around 1.5 to 2 stops at the extreme ends of the range, using the largest aperture.
-Stopping the lens to f/8 resolves most of the corner darkening, and by f/11 it is negligible.
+The lens exhibits a little bit of vignetting of around 1 to 1.2 stops at the extreme ends of the range at maximum aperture and infinity focus.
+Stopping the lens to f/8 resolves most of the corner darkening, and by f/11 it is negligible, as shown below:

 Due to its complex optical design, the Tamron 100-400mm f/4.5-6.3 Di VC USD struggles a tad when it comes to its handling of lens flare, which is quite normal for a lens of this type.
 Tamron emphasizes their eBAND (Extended Bandwidth & Angular-Dependency) and BBAR (Broad-Band Anti-Reflection) technologies, which are said to improve handling of flare and ghosting.
 However, I noticed a very typical-for-telephoto-zoom performance against intense lights, with the usual flaring artifacts.
 On the bright side, contrast levels remained quite high.